Michael Hussey: Tests

-Twenty 20 Internationals
+Twenty20 Internationals

 Hussey was part of Australia's 2007 ICC World Twenty20 squad which was knocked out in the semi-finals.
 He played in all of Australia's matches, scoring 65 runs with a best of 37 before injuring a hamstring, which prevented his participation in Australia's tour of India that followed.

 In May 2010, he scored 60 runs off 24 balls in the semi-final of the ICC World Twenty20 to help defeat Pakistan and secure a place for Australia in the final.
 It is considered to be one of the most stunning run chases in Twenty20 cricket.